It’s all well and good to actively seek new customers, but what happens if you ignore your current customer base? Plot twist: they churn.

 The ‘E’ stands for the total number of clients at the end of your specific time period.
 The ‘N’ signals the number of new customers you acquired during this period.
 And the ‘S’?
 This is the number of customers you started out with at the beginning of this period.

-However, after the local cinema’s Thursday night screening of Hitchcock’s 1960 masterpiece, Psycho, you’ve lost 3 customers to churn. 🔪🛁
+However, after the local movie theater Thursday night screening of Hitchcock’s 1960 masterpiece, Psycho, you’ve lost 3 customers to churn.
+Thanks, Norman Bates. 🔪🛁

 But don’t panic – you’ve still come away with 72 clients at the end of the month!
 This is how you’ll calculate your retention rate: